smallwat3r/shhh/README.md

 configure Flask, as well as the application connection to the database.

-Rename the file `/envs/local.dev.template` to `/envs/local.dev` and fill in the missing values inside it (these are the values needed to connect to your local Postgres database).
+Rename the file `/environments/local.dev.template` to `/environments/local.dev` and fill in the missing variables (these are the variables needed to connect to your local Postgres database).

 Once done, from the root of the repository, run: